 The Xbox One X is capable of playing games at 4K resolution and 60fps.
 If you’re planning on getting an Xbox One X, then you’ll want a 4K TV to go with it for the full experience.
-Games look absolutely stunning on the Xbox One X. I played a view titles on the console which I’ll get to in the software portion of this review.
+Games look absolutely stunning on the Xbox One X. I played a few titles on the console which I’ll get to in the software portion of this review.

 A 4K TV isn’t required with the Xbox One X, games will still look great on a 1080p TV.
 The Xbox One X also supports HDR10 videos and can play 4K Blu-rays.

 I used the Xbox One X with the Samsung Q8C (2017) 4K TV during my review.
-You can read my review of that TV here.

 The Xbox One X comes with a 1TB hard drive which Microsoft says in 50% faster than the one in the Xbox One S. 1TB can seem like a lot but actually, it isn’t, especially since you won’t get the full amount because of system storage for the Xbox operating system and stuff.

 One thing to note is that your console’s hard drive will fill up somewhat because of the Xbox One X patches for games that can be quite large in download size, some can be just as big as the install size for the game or larger.

 It would have been nice if Microsoft had included a bigger hard drive in the Xbox One X, maybe like a 2TB hard drive but that could be down the line at some point.
 In the meanwhile, if you do find yourself filling up your console’s internal hard drive quickly, you can buy an external hard drive.